Pylons/pyramid/docs/glossary.rst

      WSGI middleware which can display debuggable traceback information in the browser when an exception is raised by a Pyramid application.
 See http://pypi.python.org/pypi/WebError .

+   view mapper

+    A view mapper is a class which implements the :class:`pyramid.interfaces.IViewMapperFactory` interface, which performs
+    view argument and return value mapping.
+This is a plug point for extension builders, not normally used by "civilians".